fbdo/site/content/posts/scalability-and-high-availability-rules.md

 | Medium     | Do it         | Do it    | Evaluate |
 | High       | Do it         | Do it    | Evaluate |

 # Rules

-Bellow you can find a list of rules that once applied consistently to your project, Your project will enjoy scalability and high availability.

 We can split the process of activing high availabiliity in 3 dimensions: a horizontal scaling, splitting by function, service or resource and lookup/formulaic splits, arriving in the following cube representing the 3 variables relationship regarding the ideal near infinite scale:

 ![Scalability cube](/images/scalability-and-high-availability-rules/scalability_cube.png)

-The rules are organized in main sections, and every rules has a number, a short description and a resulting benefit/priority to the project.
+The rules are organized in main sections, and every rule has a short description and a resulting benefit/priority to the project.
 High priority rules normally are the ones with low cost and high risk, while low priority rules are the ones with high cost and low risk.
 The classification given by this document should be used as a starting point and adapted according to the project context.

 The non-complaince to one of the rules normally means the project is accepting a risk in terms of scalability, and as such it's needed a analysis cost/benefit.
 For real-time/critical systems the risk imposed by a low priority rule can be unnaceptable.